googleapis/google-cloud-cpp/google/cloud/compute/README.md

 [Compute Engine API][cloud-service-docs], a service that lets you create and run virtual machines on Google’s infrastructure.

-The Compute Engine API has a large surface and is split into multiple services, in different subdirectories, each interacting with a specific Compute Engine resource.
+Compute Engine's API has a large surface and is split into multiple services, in different subdirectories, each interacting with a specific Compute Engine resource.
 Additionally, Compute Engine is divided into multiple libraries, one per resource, to reduce binary size.